 14. UPPERCASE magazine

 Why it’s good: UPPERCASE magazine uses its product as a design feature on its website.
-The gorgeous magazines are featured in a header video on the homepage, and to break up sections across the website’s pages.
+The gorgeous magazines are featured in a header video on the homepage and used to break up sections across the website’s pages.
 Like the product it’s selling, the website is creative, colorful, and full of interesting design details.

 What you can steal: